therealkabirshaikh/GalaxyQuest/README.md

 ## Overview

-This application translates intergalactic numbering systems based on Roman numerals.
+This application translates intergalactic numbering systems based on Roman numerals and calculates prices for various commodities.

 ## Get Started
 This application is built on .Net 6, so install it if necessary (link below).